An ALMA survey of the SCUBA-2 CLS UDS field: Physical properties of 707 Sub-millimetre Galaxies

 \subsection{SMG spectral energy distributions}

-In this section, we analyse the spectral energy distributions (SEDs) of the 707 ALMA SMGs in our sample in order to quantify the variation in SEDs within the SMG population, and to compare the overall properties of the SMGs to other populations, including local galaxies.
+In this section, we analyse the SEDs of the 707 ALMA SMGs in our sample in order to quantify the variation in SEDs within the SMG population, and to compare the overall properties of the SMGs to other populations, including local galaxies.

-In Fig.~\ref{fig:comp_sed} we plot the rest-frame SEDs of all the SMGs in our sample.
-We normalise the SEDs by their far-infrared luminosity (8--1000$\mu$m) to the median of our sample, $L_{\rm IR}$\,$=$\,2\,$\times$\,10$^{12}$\,L$_\odot$.
-Each of the SEDs is colour-coded by the source's estimated $V$-band dust attenuation ($A_V$), which indicates that the galaxies with the reddest UV/optical colours are also the most highly obscured.

-We derive a composite SED for our whole population by measuring the median value at each wavelength, and also overlay this on to the individual spectra in Fig.~\ref{fig:comp_sed}.
+In Fig.~\ref{fig:comp_sed}a we plot the rest-frame SEDs of all the SMGs in our sample.
+We normalise the SEDs by their far-infrared luminosity (8--1000$\mu$m) to roughly the median of our sample, $L_{\rm IR}$\,$=$\,2\,$\times$\,10$^{12}$\,L$_\odot$.
+Each of the SEDs is colour-coded by the source's estimated $V$-band dust attenuation ($A_V$), which indicates that the galaxies with the reddest UV/optical SEDs are also the most highly obscured.
+Therefore, we derive a composite SED for our whole population by measuring the median value at each wavelength, and overlay this on to the individual spectra in Fig.~\ref{fig:comp_sed}a.
 We also indicate the variation in the dispersion between the SEDs of SMGs as a function of wavelength.
 This highlights the wide variation in the rest-frame UV/optical luminosities for a far-infrared selected sample.
 In the wavelength range 0.1--5\,$\mu$m (rest-frame UV/optical--near-infrared), the dispersion is $\sim$\,1--2\,dex, with the full range of the population spanning five orders of magnitude.
 It should be stressed that this variety is for a population which has far-infrared luminosities in excess of 10$^{12}$\,L$_\odot$ and typical stellar masses in the range $M_\ast\sim$\,10$^{10-11}$\,M$_\odot$.
 This highlights the difficulty in constructing complete samples of star-forming galaxies in the optical/near-/mid-infrared and how even near-infrared surveys are unable to identify fully mass-complete samples of strongly star-forming galaxies.